Skip to main content

 Collins describes the experience of Admiral James Stockdale – the highest-ranked American prisoner-of-war in the Vietnam War – in ‘Good to Great’, calling it ‘the Stockdale Paradox’.

 Collins and his research illustrate the need to confront the brutal truths head-on.
 This isn’t about pessimism but a call for radical candour.
 It’s about facing the future, armed with an unwavering resolve to face the facts, however stark they may be.
 Collins suggests great companies can evidence this unwavering commitment to reality.
-Ignorance or denial is the antithesis to progress.
+Ignorance or denial is the antithesis of progress.
 Progress can only begin with truth, however unpleasant.

 Despite the circumstances you’re going through, if you have a clear BHAG, you can hold fast to that mission.
 Your company can make the leap.
 Trust that you will reach your destination but accept whatever life throws at you.
-So often, organisations are in denial about what’s going on around them.
+So often, organisations are in denial about what’s happening around them.
 With hindsight, I can see that most of my time at Peer 1, we were in denial about the impact of the Cloud on our business, or more specifically, AWS.
 Perhaps we’d have been in a different place if we’d confronted this.

 4. The Hedgehog Concept